-- 1. Get an overview of how these programmes have been used for economic recovery over history and in the context of COVID-19; - Gain an understanding of the role of PEPs in achieving full employment and decent work, as well as some of the key policy dilemmas and trade-offs encountered in the use of PEPs; - Get familiarized with several tools for effective public programme design and implementation and assessment; - 4.
-Acquire insights into the expansion of PEP activities into: - Environmental works including the use Nature -based Solutions for Disaster Risk reduction as well as climate change adaptation and mitigation. - The care economy, including community based care and early childhood development. - 5.
+- 1. Get an overview of how these programmes have been used for economic recovery over history; - 2.
+Gain an understanding of the role of PEPs in achieving full employment and decent

+- work, as well as some of the key policy dilemmas and trade-offs encountered in the use of PEPs; - 3.
+Get familiarized with several tools for effective public programme design and implementation and assessment; - 4.
+Acquire insights into the expansion of PEP activities into: - Green works including the use Nature -based Solutions for Disaster Risk reduction as well as climate change adaptation and mitigation. - The care economy, including community based care and early childhood development. - 5.
 Acquire knowledge of innovations and best practices of PEPs for decent work creation; including - Getting exposure to operational and work organization methodologies and capacity building approaches; - Learning from several countries' experiences and good practices.